-Whether you work in a paper mill, power plant, or the makers of your favorite beverage, all have something in common.
-They have a series of pipes that move process fluids in specific amounts, at specific rates, to accomplish a goal.
+Whether you work in a paper mill, power plant, or food and beverage, you all have something in common.
+There are a series of pipes that move process fluids in specific amounts and at specific rates to accomplish a goal.

 What moves those process fluids?